lordmulder/DoubleFilerScanner/README.txt

 ------------------------------------------------------------------------------

 The following command-line options are available:
   --console           Enable the debug console
   --scan <directory>  Scan the specified directory, can be used multiple times

+List of influential environment variables:
+  DBLSCAN_THREADS     Set the number of worker threads (default: auto detect)

 E.O.F.